leogersen/Hangman-game/README.md

 # Hangman-game
- A simple game in Java
+ A simple Hangman game with Singleton